 Eating Alone in Seattle at Pike Place Market

 For some solo travelers who feel self-conscious about traveling by themselves, eating alone can be the hardest part.
-Good news: The bustle and chaos of Pike Place eateries makes this easier.
+Good news: The bustle and chaos of Pike Place eateries make this easier.

 If you travel as a remote worker or digital nomad, combine work and play by choosing an exciting destination to work from, using my list of the best study and work spots in Seattle.
 For more tips on seeing Seattle on a budget, see my guide to Free and Cheap things to do in Seattle